All Episodes

 But anyway, he goes on to say there is ample support in the case of Trump.

-However, the national media has been accused of again sidestepping a scandal involving the Clintons that involves the same type of fraud allegations.
+However, the national media has been accused of, again, sidestepping a scandal involving the Clintons that involves the same type of fraud allegations.

-The scandal involves the dubious Laureate Education for profit college and entails many of the common elements with other Clinton scandals.
+The scandal involves the dubious Laureate Education for-profit college and entails many of the common elements with other Clinton scandals.

 Huge sums of money given to the Clintons and questions of conflict of interest with Hillary Clinton during her tenure as Secretary of State.

-Now, these there are distinctions to draw between the two stories, but the virtual radio silence on the Clinton Laureate story is surprising.
+Now, there are distinctions to draw between the two stories, but the virtual radio silence on the Clinton Laureate story is surprising.

 Now, the only thing I would disagree with Jonathan Turley on, it's not surprising to me.